prasannabe2004/coursera_embeddedsystems/README.md

-/* Add Author and Project Details here */
 Prasanna Padmanaban
-This project finds the statistics of the data
+This project finds the statistics of the data like Mean
+ Median
+ Maximum
+ Minimum
+ Sort array
+ print array